jkeohan/rctr-9-8-20/w07d14/intro-to-styled-components.md

 };
 ```

 This works well enough for the most basic logic of a single button.
-But when multiple buttons are introduced that require different background colors and `hover` effects then the code can get messy very quickly.
+But when multiple buttons are introduced that require different background colors and/or  effects such as `hover`, then the code can get messy very quickly.

 #### Benefits

-- No special tools and takes advantage of existing toolchain
+- No special tools needed and takes advantage of existing coding knowledge
-- Access to `props` and `state`
+- Leverage  `props` and `state` to make dynamic updates
 - Component level styles stay with the component
-- Locally scoped with access to external values

 #### Drawbacks

 - Limited support of CSS specification (no animations, pseudo-classes, pseudo-elements, etc.)
-- Hard to read and difficult to override
+- Hard to read and difficult to override (must use !important flag)
 - Hard to document and maintain

 ## CSS in JS